garybgenett/gary-os/README.md

 ### Support ####################################################################
 [Support]: #support

-[Gary B. Genett] is the sole developer and maintainer of GaryOS.
+[Gary B. Genett] is the sole developer and maintainer of [GaryOS].
 It is a personal project with aspirations of recognition as an actual distribution, however misguided.